 Bird watching offers an exclusive experience to us.
-People who love nature will surely love to spend some quality time watching the beautiful birds, both native and migratory birds.
+People who love nature will surely love to spend some quality time watching beautiful birds, both native and migratory birds.

 What are Migratory Birds?

-While you trek towards the statue of Ganesha, you can see some beautiful shorebirds such as gulls and terns.
+While you trek towards the statue of Ganesha, you can see some beautiful shorebirds, such as gulls and terns.

 In this area, you can see many species of birds that are rarely seen in Mumbai.
-In this specific area, you can see several species of birds, including cranes and bitterns, near the ponds and reeds.
+In this area, you can see several species of birds, including cranes and bitterns, near the ponds and reeds.

 The best time to see these birds here is during monsoons.
-You get to see birds like Yellow and Cinnamon Bitters, Rudy–breasted crake, striking watercock, slaty-breasted rail, etc. To reach Satpool, drive to Umesh Nagar in Dombivli and from there travel to Khandoba Mandir.
+You get to see birds like Yellow and Cinnamon Bitters, Rudy–breasted crake, striking watercock, slaty-breasted rail, etc. To reach Satpool, drive to Umesh Nagar in Dombivli and travel to Khandoba Mandir.

-This bird sanctuary situated in Panvel is the first protected area in Mumbai because of the rich species of birds in the region.
+This bird sanctuary in Panvel is the first protected area in Mumbai because of the rich species of birds in the region.

-You can walk through the trail to reach Karnala Fort, and on the way, you can spot the Grey-fronted Pigeon and the colorful Indian Pitta during late summers.
+You can walk through the trail to reach Karnala Fort, and on the way, you can spot the Grey-fronted Pigeon and the colorful Indian Pitta during late summer.
 The fort area is also a perfect place to see the Shaheen Falcon.